jkeresman01/SalesAPI/README.md

-# Fiber
+# Sales API in Fiber

-Simple rest api to learn something about Fiber
+Sales API in Fiber